 - Limit surcharging to credit cards only (debit cards and prepaid cards cannot be surcharged) and limit the amount to your merchant discount rate for the applicable credit card surcharge.

 - Disclose the surcharge as a merchant fee and, for both in-store and online transactions, clearly alert consumers to the practice at the point of entry, the point of sale or transaction, and on every receipt.
 Merchants should also consider whether they comply with all applicable state and/or federal laws.
 Currently, several states have laws that prohibit or limit surcharging, including Connecticut, Maine, Massachusetts, and Oklahoma.

 If you’re looking for ways to offset the cost of credit card processing,

 MX Advantage for Surcharging is right for you!

 MX Advantage for Surcharging provides the ability to apply a payment card surcharge, also known as a checkout fee, which is an additional fee added to a customer’s bill when a credit card is used for payment.
 MX Advantage works for card-present and MOTO environments.

 In addition, MX Advantage for Surcharging works seamlessly with the MX QuickPay, MX Payment Links, MX Invoice, and MX Quickbooks Sync.
 MX Advantage also seamlessly integrates with Dejavoo terminals for card-present payments with surcharging.

-Best of all, MX Advantage is included with every Dharma Merchant Services Account!
+MX Advantage is available for every Dharma Merchant Services Account for only $25/month.